commit-live-students/python_intermediate_project/README.md

 In this assignment, we provide the ball-by-ball delivery information of a lot of matches in tabular (CSV) format.

 So let's get started!

+You have an opportunity to earn a total of 650 points by solving all assignments of this project.